Operación Masacre by Rodolfo Walsh | When literature needs to be dangerous

 Rodolfo Walsh, in a note from his diary

 Thus, ever since the 1955 coup that overthrew Perón, Walsh struggled to find a balance between his literary vocation and the urge to do something politically impactful.
 Operación Masacre is the first product of this reflection.
-Could he just sit there writing crime novels as his country sank down in a real spiral of violence?
+Could he just sit there writing crime novels as his country sank in a real spiral of violence?
 He concluded that it would be unacceptable.
 The claim that literature should be unpolitical was not only a misunderstanding of its place in the world, but a perversion of the very purpose of art.
 According to Walsh, it would “take away from art all its dangerousness, its action over life, its direct and real influence over life at that moment”.

 A great warning cry

 Over the last few years, the political orientation of non-fictional literature proved more ambiguous than Walsh’s expectations.
 The work of Emmanuel Carrère made it clear that testimony can be just as bourgeois as any other literary form.
 But Walsh’s unrepeatable bravery is still what makes his work so valuable.
-And his vision remains as inspiring as seventy years ago.
+And his vision remains as inspiring as it was seventy years ago.

 Tag